zapier/zapier-platform-cli/README-source.md

 };
 ```

-Now, let's return to our `index.js` and add make sure we add two lines of code:
+Now, let's return to our `index.js` and add two new lines of code:

 1. The `require()` for the trigger
 2. The registration of the trigger in `App`